How to Create a Website: The Ultimate Guide

 Choosing a Template

 Those selecting a template for their website these days have an embarrassment of riches to choose from.
 Sitebuilder.com has the most extensive selection of templates, with well over a thousand themes.

-Wix has close to 500 templates and Weebly has several dozen.
+Wix has over 500 templates and Weebly has several dozen.
 All 3 website builders organize their templates in easy-to-browse categories so that you can find one suitable to your specific needs.
 You can preview all of the templates and see how they look on both desktop and mobile.
 There are single-page templates and templates of sites with multiple back pages.
 The templates are customizable so you can change fonts, background colors and even move around sections if you’re so inclined.
 There are templates fitting to every type of business imaginable, as well as themes for blogs or sites that require large visual displays, such as a photographer’s portfolio.
 There is no shortage of modern and visually stunning templates offered by all 3 website builders that would be the envy of any web designer.
 Some website builders offer premium templates for an extra fee, but this is a completely unnecessary expense, as there are a large number of high-quality free options.

 Picking a Domain Name

 A website’s domain name is its central identifier, akin to a person’s own name.
 The biggest downside of the free plans offered by Wix, SiteBuilder.com and Weebly is that they don’t provide a custom domain name.
 So, rather than your site having a domain name such as, www.youramazingsite.com, it would have a name like, www.yourname.wixsite.com/website.
 If you upgrade to a paid plan, you’ll get a custom domain name.
 If you cancel your plan at any time, you’ll generally have to pay about $15 to retain your domain name.
 Picking a domain name with a website builder is easy - you simply type in the name of your choosing and the website builder will check if it’s available.